Collision Insurance Explained: What It Covers, Costs & When You Need It

 The 10% Rule for Dropping Collision Insurance

 Financial experts recommend the 10% rule: drop collision coverage when your annual premium exceeds 10% of your vehicle's current market value.
-For example, if your car is worth $3,000 and collision coverage costs $350 annually, you're paying 11.7% of the vehicle's value for protection—making it financially inefficient.
+For example, if your car is worth $4,000 and collision coverage costs $480 annually, you're paying 12% of the vehicle's value for protection — making it financially inefficient.

 This calculation requires knowing your vehicle's actual cash value.
 Use resources like Kelley Blue Book, Edmunds, or NADA Guides to determine current market value based on your vehicle's make, model, year, mileage, and condition.
-Be realistic—use the trade-in value rather than private party sale price for conservative estimates.
+Be conservative — use trade-in value rather than private party sale price.

 Consider your deductible in these calculations.
-If your vehicle is worth $3,000 and you carry a $1,000 deductible, the maximum payout you'd receive is only $2,000.
-When the potential payout becomes minimal, continuing to pay premiums makes little financial sense.
+If your vehicle is worth $3,000 and you carry a $1,000 deductible, the maximum payout you'd ever receive is only $2,000.
+When the potential payout becomes this minimal, continuing to pay premiums may not make financial sense.

 Vehicle Age and Mileage Considerations

 Most vehicles older than 10 years become candidates for dropping collision coverage.
-By this age, depreciation has significantly reduced vehicle value, making the cost-benefit analysis favor self-insurance.
-However, age alone shouldn't determine your decision—a well-maintained 10-year-old vehicle might still warrant coverage.
+By this point, depreciation has significantly reduced vehicle value, making the cost-benefit analysis shift toward self-insurance.
+However, age alone shouldn't determine your decision — a well-maintained 10-year-old vehicle might still warrant coverage.

 High mileage accelerates the decision to drop collision coverage.
 Vehicles with over 100,000 miles typically have lower market values and face higher repair costs due to worn components.
-The combination makes collision coverage less economically justified, particularly if the vehicle requires frequent repairs.
+Certain vehicles — trucks, SUVs, and brands like Toyota and Honda — depreciate more slowly and may justify keeping collision coverage longer than similar-age vehicles from other brands.

 Pincher's Pro Tip

-Check your vehicle's value annually and reassess collision coverage.
-Many drivers overpay for years after their vehicle value drops below the threshold where coverage makes financial sense.
+Check your vehicle's value annually and reassess collision coverage at each renewal.
+Many drivers overpay for years after their vehicle's value drops below the threshold where coverage makes financial sense.

 Financial Factors Influencing Your Decision